neelimagoogly/mymappuzzle.github.io/README.md

 # mymappuzzle.github.io
-change the brange to main to see the code of MAPPUZZLE
+change the brange to master to see the code of MAPPUZZLE